cglondon71/elassandra/docs/elassandra/source/mapping.rst

          }
    }

-Then, a new entry *key1* in the underlying cassandra map will have the following mapping:
+A new entry *key1* in the underlying Cassandra map will have the following mapping:

 .. code::